sparktsang/sparktsang.github.io/_posts/psychedelic.md

 I didn't respond immediately, feigning deep contemplation.
 He didn't push.
 He just kept talking, his monologue seamlessly flowing into another cosmic tangent.

 He was offering salvation, and I was calculating my escape.

+When I finally left the room, I was overwhelmed.
+A profound sadness washed over me, a grief I couldn't name.
+I had just been given the gift of a man's most sincere, unvarnished self.
+I had witnessed the birth of a new religion—a one-man theology for the Information Age.
+It was beautiful, and it was terrifying.

+Here was a beautiful soul, who, in the wake of a personal collapse, was attempting to rebuild his own subjectivity.
+He had taken the narrative viruses of our time—sci-fi movies, new-age spirituality, AI, the metaverse—and mutated them into a unique gospel of his own.
+His "lineage" and "realms" had given him an unshakeable anchor of meaning in a life that had lost its own.
+Like all religions, it allowed him to outsource the burden of meaning to something greater—something real to him, yet forever unverifiable.

+But as I walked through the quiet hostel corridors, his ultimate goal echoed in my mind: *Become Buddha.* The ancient parable of achieving freedom by transcending the cycle of rebirth.
+If one were to interpret this with the tools of contemporary philosophy, I thought, its truth would lie in this: to break free from the causal chains of the physical world, to escape the mindless state of "external stimulus leads to automated response."
+It is to assert one's own agency, to act based on a value system one has deliberately, rationally chosen.
+To help all sentient beings achieve Buddhahood, then, would be to extend this principle to all of humanity, to resist the universal law of stimulus-response, and to empower every individual to construct their own subjectivity.

+And in that moment, a chilling thought emerged.
+His journey, in its own twisted way, was a dark mirror of my own.

+We both started from the same place: a profound dissatisfaction with the existing system, a deep yearning for a more authentic, meaningful way of being.
+We both saw the world as a flawed code, a system full of black boxes and irrational rules that needed to be challenged.
+We both, in our own language, wanted to "become Buddha"—to achieve a state of sovereign freedom.

+But at a critical crossroad, we diverged.

+I had chosen a path that leads outward.
+A revolution based on reason, on dialogue, on the painstaking, collective construction of a shared truth.
+It is a path of engagement, of trying to persuade the world to be better.
+It is an attempt to empower *everyone* to assert their agency.

+He had chosen a path that leads inward.
+A solitary enlightenment fueled by psychedelics, a retreat into a private, unverifiable reality.
+His path was not about persuading the world, but about replacing it.
+It was a revolution of one.
+His agency was not to be asserted *in* the world, but *outside* of it, in a realm of his own making.
+He seemed to have created a new narrative, a new religion, a new possible world—but the materials he used to build it, I realized, were depressingly familiar.

+His sanctuary was built from the debris of our post-truth age.
+The cinematic imagery of *The Matrix*, the hierarchical, game-like structure of "realms" and "dimensions," the promise of a "source of everything" borrowed from New Age spirituality, the use of an AI oracle to generate instant "research"—it was a perfect synthesis of our era's most potent narrative viruses.

+And the system itself was flawless, a perfect, self-consuming circle.
+What is your life's mission?
+To align with your bloodline and become Buddha.
+How do you know this?
+Because the psychedelics expanded your consciousness and made you smarter.
+How do you achieve your mission?
+By expanding your consciousness further, level by level.
+How do you expand your consciousness?
+By taking more psychedelics, which requires building a financial engine to fund your own bespoke, quality-controlled production.
+It was a closed loop, a snake eating its own tail.
+I realized then that the system no longer needed prophets—it had perfected replication.

+I found myself imagining a world where his gospel went mainstream.
+A world where everyone, disillusioned by the failures of the grand systems, retreated into their own psychedelic-fueled realms.
+Perhaps he would become the high priest, the sole cultivator of the "truth pill" for the masses.
+What would a society of enlightened individuals, each communing with their own ancestral lineage in their own private temple, even look like?

+And that's when the true horror of it struck me.
+What is enlightenment?
+I had always held to the old definition, a legacy of a bygone era: the pursuit of truth through reason and rigorous, collective dialogue.
+But perhaps that definition is obsolete.
+In our age, where grand narratives have collapsed and all truths are relative, perhaps enlightenment simply means this: the ability to weave one's own narrative, a personal sanctuary of meaning in the ruins.

+This is the fear that gripped me: what if his inward revolution wasn't a rebellion against the system at all, but the system's most brilliant innovation yet?

+We live in an age of inwardness.
+People stare into their phones, lost in infinite scrolls, their attention captured, their revolutionary potential pacified.
+The system no longer needs bread and circuses; it just needs a good algorithm.
+Ade's journey was just a more sophisticated, more spiritual version of this.
+His was not the empty distraction of a smartphone, but a quest imbued with the weight of destiny, a purpose-driven retreat into the self.
+It offered not just distraction, but a profound, unshakeable *meaning*.

+And what could be a more perfect tool of control?
+A system that doesn't need to trap you, because it has taught you how to build your own cage, decorate it with self-authored myths of bloodlines and higher dimensions, and call it freedom.
+A system that doesn't need to lie to you, because you have learned, with the help of a few grams of a truth pill, to lie to yourself perfectly.
+His escape wasn't an escape at all; it was just a more elaborate, personalized prison.

+As I finally left the hostel, the profound sadness I’d felt earlier returned, but this time, it was sharp and clear.
+I wasn't grieving for a lost soul, but for a lost connection—a connection that, I realized, was never possible in the first place.

+I doubted if Ade could ever truly connect with another human being again.
+His entire sense of self, his grand purpose, was anchored in a private realm accessible only to him and the ghosts of his lineage.
+How could any real, flawed, present-day human ever compete with the perfection of that ancestral communion?
+His was the loneliness of a god in a universe of one.
+A beautiful, self-sustaining, and utterly solitary existence.

+And what of my own loneliness?
+It was the loneliness of the revolutionary who looks for comrades in a world of ghosts.
+The loneliness of holding on to a belief in shared, rational truth in an age that celebrates personalized, self-medicated realities.
+My very purpose is defined by the existence of other sovereign, subjective minds to connect with, to reason with, to build a better world alongside.
+But his story was just another piece of evidence in a growing mountain of it: that the world is no longer populated by people, but by avatars performing the role of people, their true selves locked away in their own private realms.

+Perhaps we were both seeking the same thing: a reason to stay human.
+He had found his answer by looking inward.
+My answer requires me to keep looking outward, searching for another human in a world that seems to have forgotten what being human even means.

+We were two ghosts in the same machine, each trapped in our own kind of solitude.

+Perhaps the world no longer needs to oppress anyone.
+It only needs to persuade us that there is nothing left to free.
+We have all learned how to self-medicate, how to build our own beautiful cages, and how to lock the door from the inside.